analyticalrohit/awesome-vibe-coding-guide/README.md

 - **Commit Early and Often**:
     - Push your progress to GitHub regularly.
     - This protects your work and tracks your project's history.
-    - You can also ask the agent to handle commits for you .
+    - You can also ask the agent to handle commits for you.

 - **Deploy Early**:
     - Use platforms like Vercel to deploy your app early and catch deployment issues.